 Challenge 3.
 Scalability and maintenance

 It’s typical for data-intensive applications to experience growth in data volume, complexity, and traffic.
-This requires a robust architecture and design that can be maintained and updated as the application transforms.
+This requires a robust architecture and user-friendly design that can be maintained and updated as the application transforms.

 Additionally, as data-heavy apps are constantly evolving, new features and functionalities are added to them over time.
 It is important to ensure that these new features are aligned with the existing design and interaction so that the end-users have a seamless experience.